nuxt/docs/en/guide/directory-structure.md

 ### The Static Directory

 The `static` directory contains your static files.
-Each files inside this directory is mapped to /.
+Each file inside this directory is mapped to /.

 **Example:** /static/robots.txt is mapped as /robots.txt